Charter and Bylaws

 Terms of Reference

-The role of the Committee shall be to:
+The role of the Committee is to:

 • Be responsible for the overall financial management of the Congress